 A proposed forensics-enabled consensus mechanism (termed XDC 2.0) is built upon an advanced BFT consensus protocol and will guarantee absolute zero forking in the finalized blockchain as long as the ratio of adversarial masternodes in each epoch does not exceed one-third.
-The block time will remain at two seconds with the adoption of XDC 2.0, but, most importantly, after the adoption of XDC 2.0 confirmation is finalization, meaning transactions will be finalized six seconds after their inclusion in a block.
+The block time will be faster with the adoption of XDC 2.0, but, most importantly, after the adoption of XDC 2.0 confirmation is finalization, meaning transactions will be finalized six seconds after their inclusion in a block.

 XDC 2.0 builds off of the original XDPoS consensus mechanism by introducing a BFT committee, which is a set of masternodes selected using a deterministic and verifiable algorithm at the beginning of each epoch.
 The nodes aim to reach consensus using the advanced BFT protocol (Chained Hotstuff) and have the ability to identify malicious actors with cryptographically provable forensic evidence.

 In the unlikely event the ratio of adversarial masternodes exceeds one-third during an epoch, those adversarial masternodes will have to sign and certify certain messages that will be embedded into the blockchain in order to violate the safety of the network.
 These embedded messages can be accessed through on-chain forensics monitoring and used as irrefutable evidence of misbehavior.

 The holistic integration of accountability and forensics within the blockchain positions XDC Network as a uniquely secure and well-monitored blockchain protocol.